 Studies suggest that some of these ingredients are absorbed into the bloodstream in as little as one day and can actually do harm.

-“Some of the theoretical risks of these sunscreens in humans have to do with hormonal effects and being hormone disruptors,” says Whitney Bowe, M.D., board-certified dermatologist in New York City.
-“Another theoretical risk would be that they’re carcinogenic and potentially have cancer promoting properties.
+“Some of the theoretical risks of these sunscreens in humans have to do with hormonal effects and being hormone disruptors,” says Whitney Bowe, M.D., a board-certified dermatologist in New York City.
+“Another theoretical risk would be that they’re carcinogenic and potentially have cancer-promoting properties.
 We don’t have enough studies showing that it does that in humans, but we also don’t have enough studies showing that it doesn’t.”

 In fact, animal studies suggest that some of these ingredients are indeed absorbed into the bloodstream in as little as one day and can actually do harm.
 “They suggest that oxybenzone can enter the bloodstream and lead to thickening of the uterine lining in animals, so it has an estrogenic effect.”
 A Journal of the American Medical Association Dermatology study published in early May 2019 found that it took just one day of avobenzone, oxybenzone, octocrylene and ecamsule use for them to enter the bloodstream at high enough levels to be concerning and to warrant a follow-up safety study.
 The study also found that the concentration of three of the ingredients even continued to rise as daily use continued as stayed in the body at least 24 hours after application.
 Additionally, Hawaii even legally banned the sale and distribution of sunscreen containing oxybenzone and octinoxate last year because they were causing major damage to coral reefs by hindering their ability to adjust to climate change and recruit new corals.

-“There’s a lot of controversy and a lot of concern right now surrounding chemical sunscreens,” adds Bowe.
+“There’s a lot of controversies and a lot of concern right now surrounding chemical sunscreens,” adds Bowe.
 So, you might be thinking, “In that case, it is a no-brainer to pick a physical sunscreen then, right?”
 Wrong.
-Unfortunately, when physical sunscreens are tested by third party testers such as Consumer Reports, they tend to not perform as well as chemical sunscreens.
+Unfortunately, when physical sunscreens are tested by third-party testers such as Consumer Reports, they tend to not perform as well as chemical sunscreens.
 They do not last as long or provide the same kind of protection — according to Consumer Reports, they even rarely meet their label SPF.